ivngzmn/ivngzmn/README.md

 ## Bio

 ## Hey, I’m Ivan!
-I’m a software developer at Zeek Interactive.
+I’m a software developer at Zeek Interactive

-## I help build web applications that are performant and accessible.
-It's great to meet you.
+## I build web applications that are performant and accessible.
+It's great to meet you

 - 🌱 I’m currently learning about PHP.
 - ❓ Feel free to reach out on [Twitter](https://twitter.com/inadequate_Dev) to have a coffee ☕️ chat.